LogoCustom Linear Actuator

 ANSI/IEC 60529 scope defines ingress-protection classification, but explicitly leaves external influences such as corrosion, icing, and condensation to relevant product standards.

-"12v 24v dc industrial linear actuator" is an alias intent inside one canonical industrial workflow
+"12v industrial linear actuators" is an alias intent inside one canonical industrial workflow

 Confidence: highEvidence: S1, S3, S5